-Toni Albertson is a professor of journalism and adviser student media at Mt.
-San Antonio College in Walnut, California where she teaches digital journalism, multimedia storytelling, mass media, and public relations, and advises the all-digital student media.
+Toni Albertson is an adjunct instructor of journalism at USC Annenberg.
+Until June of 2022, she was professor of journalism and adviser of student media at Mt.
+San Antonio College in Walnut, California where she taught digital journalism and production, multimedia storytelling, mass media, public relations, and advised the all-digital student media.

 Since coming to Mt.
-SAC in 2006, she turned around a troubled journalism program with low enrollment and turned it into an award-winning program that was called by Nieman Lab “the most daring, innovative college media outlets in the United States.”
+SAC in 2006, she turned around a troubled journalism program with low enrollment and turned it into an award-winning program that was called by Nieman Lab “one of the the most daring, innovative college media outlets in the United States.”

 Toni’s philosophy that inspires her teaching is deep-rooted in her belief that without innovation and experimentation, journalism and media cannot thrive and survive.

 In 2015, she led the student media staff and stopped all print publications, and in a unique partnership, moved the college’s student newsroom over to Medium and became the only college student publication that was part of Medium’s beta-test.

 Toni later entered into a partnership with the Washington Post’s Arc Publishing alongside USC Annenberg and Columbia School of Journalism making the Mt.
 SAC journalism program the only community college accepted into the Post’s pilot program.